updated on 11/4/19 to say: I’ve now used this coat for an entire winter season and the verdict is…

 But my second thought was, “I don’t think they’re that bad?” ?♀️

-Which is probably why I’m happily from Minnesota and not Paris.
+Which is probably why I’m happily from Midwest and not Paris.

 But I digress.